 The paging size depends on the hardware design.
 Some CPUs might provide several paging sizes, the computer system can freely select, but the system can only use one paging size simultaneously.
 Almost all PC systems select 4KB as their paging size.
 If our computer is 32 Bits, the virtual memory space is 4GB, and one page occupies 4 Bytes, total having 232/212 = 2^20 pages.
 The physical memory also uses the same way to divide.

 The image above, application A, application B, and the physical memory all have eight memory pages.
 Most of the two applications’ virtual memory was mapped to the physical memory, but they use up all physical memory, so like the virtual pages,

 VP5(App B) were copied to the disk pages.

 When application A wants to access the data in

 VP6, the system will copy it from disk to physical memory and then map the physical memory to the virtual memory.
 Maybe you have already noticed that the VP3 of application A and the VP7 of application B used the same physical page.
 Through mapping multiple virtual pages to the same physical page, we can implement

-The memory distribution in different computer systems is not same.
-Linux is an open-source computer system and it’s very popular in server area.
+The memory distribution in different computer systems is not the same.
+Linux is an open-source computer system, and it’s trendy in the server area.
 The design of the memory distribution of Linux is much clear and tidy than Windows, so we use Linux to learn the memory distribution today.
-If you’re interested with Windows, understanding Linux is helpful to you to learn Windows.
+If you’re interested in Windows, understanding Linux is helpful to you to learn Windows.